Author: Annika Russo

 Now it’s time to sew.
 Use a strong, cotton thread that is the same color as your pointe shoes.
 You will want a sharp needle and a thimble to protect your fingers while pushing through all the layers of fabric.
 Use a straight stitch across the factory stitching of the drawstring being careful not to catch the draw-string in your sewing by pushing it toward the top of the casing with your thumb and forefinger as you sew.
 Now, use a whip stitch to complete a square around the ribbon.
 Be very careful when sewing the whip stitch that you only catch the canvas liner of the pointe shoe and don’t push the needle all the way through.
 This will ensure a beautiful line on your foot without stitch marks and thread marring the satin.
 When all four ribbons are sewn, it’s time for elastics.

-Strong cotton thread that matches your shoe color, a sharp needle, a thimble, a small pair of scissors, matches for ribbons.
+A strong cotton thread that matches your shoe color, a sharp needle, a thimble, a small pair of scissors, matches for ribbons.
 Many dancers keep a small stitch kit in their dance bags in case they pop an elastic during class.
-Danc-ing with safety pins holding your elastic or ribbons on is dangerous!
-Emergency stitch kits are available to purchase, but the thread is often the wrong color, the needles are not sharp or small enough, and the supplies are worth much less that the price of convenience.
+Dancing with safety pins holding your elastic or ribbons on is dangerous!
+Emergency stitch kits are available to purchase, but the thread is often the wrong color, the needles are not sharp or small enough, and the supplies are worth much less than the price of convenience.
 It is recommended that elastics and ribbons be sewn by hand to avoid things like sewing through the satin or catching the drawstring through the casing.

 Once a dancer has her pointe shoes, it is also recommended that she be responsible for the sewing and care of her own shoes.
 This has resulted in late-night sewing sessions and sore fingertips for countless dancers.
 A dancer’s pointe shoes are an extension of her feet and need to be sewn with great care and attention to detail to properly support the foot and create the beautiful line that makes classical ballet appear effortless and ethereal.